 - 5.1.
-A Sub-fund may invest in any other investment which shall be taken to be a transferable security for the purposes of investment by a Sub-fund provided the investment: - 5.1.1. fulfils the criteria for transferable securities set out in 3.5 above; and - 5.1.2. is backed by or linked to the performance of other assets, which may differ from those in which a Sub-fund can invest. - 5.2.
+The Company may invest in any other investment which shall be taken to be a transferable security for the purposes of investment by the Company provided the investment: - 5.1.1. fulfils the criteria for transferable securities set out in 3.5 above; and - 5.1.2. is backed by or linked to the performance of other assets, which may differ from those in which the Company can invest. - 5.2.
 Where an investment in 5.1 contains an embedded derivative component, the requirements of this section with respect to derivatives and forwards will apply to that component.

-6. Approved money-market instruments
+6. Approved Money-Market Instruments